Menu

 3. Wrap dough in a clean, moist towel and let rest for 30 minutes.

-5. On a lightly floured surface, place dough ball and roll into a thin layer.
+5. Lightly dust a surface with flour.
+Remove a dough ball from covering, place on floured surface, and roll into a thin layer.
 Repeat for all balls, keeping dough covered in between.

-6. The following steps are done to create the characteristic layers of the paratha.
+6. The following steps create the characteristic layers of the paratha.
 Return one rolled-out piece to the work surface.
 Apply ghee evenly all over the top surface of the dough with your fingers.

-7. Fold the left 1/3 of the dough in towards the center.
+7. Fold the left third of the dough in towards the center.
 Apply more ghee on the newly created surface.

-9. Fold the top 1/3 of the rectangle down towards the center.
+9. Fold the top third of the rectangle down towards the center.
 Apply ghee.

-10. Fold the bottom 1/3 of the rectangle up and on top of the other fold, so the dough now forms a square.
+10. Fold the bottom third of the rectangle up and on top of the other fold, so the dough now forms a square.
 Apply ghee.

 11. Roll out this square evenly so it becomes quite thin.

-12. To prevent the dough drying out, repeat this process for 3 more balls so that 4 paratha are available to be fried.
+12. To prevent the dough drying out, repeat this process for three more balls so that four paratha are available to be fried.
+Keep the remaining four balls covered.

 Notes